cunybpl/nycet_pnp/src/content/guides/components/variable-speed-variable-volume-pump-and-motor.md

 ### Calculation Methodology

-The general methodology for quantifying the energy consumption of a VSVV pump motor is determined by the true RMS power of the three-phase power supply either at the power main for the motor or at the three-phase input to the VFD.
+The general methodology for quantifying the energy consumption of a variable-speed, variable-volume (VSVV) pump motor is based on the true RMS power of the three-phase power supply, measured either at the motor’s main power panel or at the three-phase input to the VFD.
 These values are regressed against outdoor air temperature to develop a temperature-dependent regression model.
-Depending on the variability of operations, daily or weekly models may be developed to better characterize the system.
-This model is then used with climate normal year data to estimate the typical energy use of the variable-speed, variable-volume pump.
+Depending on operational variability, daily or weekly models may be created to better characterize the system.
+This model is then applied to climate normal year data to estimate the typical energy use of the VSVV pump.

 <br></br>
 <i>Click the button below to go to the calculators for this component.</i>